 Passphrase and description are optional.

-Step 3: Add your CSR to the SSL Manager
+Step 2: Use the CSR to Generate the SSL Cert

 After clicking Generate in the previous step, you will see the page as displayed below.